kubernetes/test-infra/prow/ANNOUNCEMENTS.md

    to the Prometheus PushGateway, if configured, or serve them locally on port 9090 at `/metrics`, if not configured (the default).
- - *April 26, 2019* `blunderbuss`, `approve`, and other plugins that read OWNERS now treat `owners_dir_denylist` as a list of regular expressions matched against the entire (repository-relative) directory path of the OWNERS file rather than as a list of strings matched exactly against the basename only of the directory containing the OWNERS file.
+ - *April 26, 2019* `blunderbuss`, `approve`, and other plugins that read OWNERS now treat `owners_dir_blacklist` as a list of regular expressions matched against the entire (repository-relative) directory path of the OWNERS file rather than as a list of strings matched exactly against the basename only of the directory containing the OWNERS file.